Weatherization contractors specialize in the installation and maintenance of household products designed for energy conservation.

 The Contractor LAW exam covers a number of different topics.

 Questions are presented to you as if you are running a large-scale remodeling business with multiple employees.

 Being prepared and knowing what to study is the most important thing you can do in ensuring your success on the contractor license exam.

 Looking at some practice tests along with explanations for as little as 10 minutes a day is a small investment to make, but will increase your likelihood of success.

 If you don’t have the 4 years required journeyman level experience to obtain the C-61/D-65 license for weatherization and energy efficiency, not to worry.
 Your journey begins here.

-Construction is a billion dollar industry with unlimited income opportunity.
+Construction is a billion-dollar industry with unlimited income opportunities.

 For information on courses in your area or books to get you on the right path click here.